-“The secret to getting a rich deep tomato flavor is blending together canned and sun-dried tomatoes, dry-toasting the rice, boosting the flavor with Massel chicken-flavored broth, and then stirring through some cilantro, green onions, lime juice, salt, and pepper.
-I love infusing grains with herbs and spices for flavor fever, and this Mexican red rice is deeeelicious!”
+“The secret to getting a rich deep tomato flavour is blending together canned and sun-dried tomatoes, dry-toasting the rice, boosting the flavour with Massel Chicken Style broth, and then stirring through some cilantro, green onions, lime juice, salt, and pepper.
+I love infusing grains with herbs and spices for flavour fever, and this Mexican red rice is deeeelicious!”

 1/4 cup (22g) chopped sun-dried tomatoes (soft or packed in oil and patted dry)

 1 tablespoon ribbed, seeded, and minced jalapeño, plus more to taste

 1/4 teaspoon chilli/red pepper flakes, plus more to taste

 5 cups (1.2L) of broth made from Massel 7's Chicken Style Stock Cubes

 3 tablespoons grapeseed oil or extra-virgin olive oil